isomerpages/sndgo-careers/_job-profiles/tech-policy-officer/overview.md

 * Willing to challenge the status quo

-* Strong verbal and written communication skills to forge strong relationships with key stakeholders at all levels
+* Strong verbal and written communication skills to forge relationships with key stakeholders at all levels

 * Sharp policy development skills